-A new group of students from nearly 250 high schools across Alaska have been identified as this year’s class of UA Scholars, qualifying each of them for a $12,000 scholarship to use at any University of Alaska campus.
+High school seniors from nearly 250 high schools across Alaska have been identified as this year’s class of UA Scholars, qualifying each of them for a $12,000 scholarship to use at any location in the University of Alaska system.
 In order to be eligible for this prestigious award, students must be ranked within the top ten percent of their class.
-As of October 10, 932 students have been identified for the honor.
+As of October 20, 939 students have been identified for the honor.

-The event will also highlight the many opportunities for UA Scholars including study abroad and exchange programs, honors programs, undergraduate research, internships, academic programs and additional scholarship opportunities.
+The events will highlight the diverse and extensive opportunities for UA Scholars within the UA system including study abroad and exchange programs, honors programs, undergraduate research, internships, academic programs and additional scholarship opportunities.

-The scholarships are funded by the University of Alaska Land Grant Trust Fund.
+The awards are funded by the University of Alaska Land Grant Trust Fund.
 The endowment receives revenue from property sales and resource development conducted on university lands.
-Many UA Scholars also qualify for the Alaska Performance Scholarship as well as many other scholarships available through their campus.
+Many UA Scholars also qualify for the Alaska Performance Scholarship as well as other scholarships available through their campus.